beenotung/stencil-virtual-scroll/readme.md

 ## Why yet another virtual-scroll component?
 1. The `ion-virtual-scroll` is only documented for Angular;
    not supported for react;
-   undocumented for javascript (without framework)
+   undocumented and untyped for Javascript/Typescript (without framework)
-2. The `ion-virtual-scroll` for javascript doesn't allow content before / after it. i.e. It will occupy the entire page. (workaround exist when providing `renderHeader` and `renderFooter`)
+2. The `ion-virtual-scroll` for Javascript doesn't allow content before / after it. i.e. It will occupy the entire page.
+   (Workaround exist when providing `renderHeader` and `renderFooter` but still limiting the comsumer component structure)
 3. The `ion-virtual-scroll` scroll height is not correct.
    The content height grow as you scroll, resulting 'endless list' feeling.